FDA Priority Review Vouchers: Hope For Patients With Rare and Neglected Diseases

 Once a hit compound has been identified and ascertained to be safe enough and effective enough (through clinical trials), a company submits a New Drug Application (NDA) to the Food and Drug Administration (FDA).
 This dossier will contain all the information about the drug, from its development and manufacture to its recorded side effects and all clinical trial data.
 Then they wait.
 This process usually takes ten months if everything goes according to plan.

-The costs of waiting for a drug to be approved by the FDA can be enormous.
+The costs of simply waiting for a drug to be approved by the FDA can be enormous.
 Revenue from sales of the drug is delayed while entering the market later means losing more market share to competitors.
 And all this goes on while the company’s patent on the drug ticks closer to expiry, losing value.

 A ‘priority review’ designation can potentially be assigned by the FDA, which essentially means that the panel will commit to giving a decision on the drug within six months rather than the usual ten.
 However, the FDA is rather picky when it comes to deciding if a drug deserves a priority review.
-Due to their limited resources, only drug candidates showing a ‘significant improvement’ in safety and efficacy over current treatments are selected for ‘priority review’.
+Due to their limited resources, only drug candidates showing a ‘significant improvement’ in safety and efficacy over current treatments are selected for priority review.

-What this means is that after a company develops a drug for a rare genetic condition in kids, for example, they can then use the voucher to request a priority review for their far more lucrative anti-obesity drug.
+What this means is that after a company develops a drug for a rare genetic condition in kids, for example, they can then use the voucher to request a priority review for their far more lucrative anti-cholesterol drug.

 The company that receives the voucher can also choose to resell it to other pharmaceutical companies (the FDA allows the voucher to be resold only once).
 In 2015, United Therapeutics received a voucher for developing the pediatric anti-cancer agent dinutuximab; it was promptly sold to pharmaceutical giant Abbvie for a whopping $350 million2.

-Why Rare and Tropical Diseases?
+Incentives for Rare and Tropical Diseases

 We previously highlighted the rising costs of getting a drug product on the market, which encourages a play-it-safe approach to drug discovery.
 By focusing R&D on therapies for ‘Western world’ diseases (heart diseases, obesity, certain forms of cancer, etc.), pharmaceutical companies can ensure stable revenue.
 While this in no way guarantees financial success, it ensures a potential market that has easy access to their drug while also having the money necessary to pay for it.

 This is the reason why pharmaceutical companies get cold feet when it comes to investing in the development of the aforementioned drugs.
 For rare diseases – less than 200 000 patients with the condition in the U.S – the market might be too small to be financially feasible, and even then the drug could cost individual patients huge sums of money.
+The gene therapy Luxturna, for the treatment of a rare disease causes progressive blindness, costs a whopping half a million U.S. dollars – per eye!
+If you want to treat both eyes (as most patients would most likely prefer), that’s a million-dollar hole in your bank account.

 The priority review voucher program is just one of the ways that the FDA has worked to pass laws that incentivize the development of such drugs, but it shouldn’t stop there.
 Bottlenecks exist all along the process; clinical trial requirements and other regulatory barriers still deter pharmaceutical companies from deviating from the traditional approach of developing ‘marketable’ and ‘financially rewarding’ drugs.